arman-sarraf/EnsembleCodeSample/README.md

 How to run the web-application:

 1. Clone this repo
-2. Open a CLI under path '\my-app' & run 'npm install' command and after that, run 'npm start' command.
+2. Open a CLI under path '\OMDB_Search' & run 'npm install' command and after that, run 'npm start' command.
 The application should start running.

 Details:
 * Search results comes from OMDB API